zheniaslius/homepage/README.md

 Yevhen Sliusarchuk, cat lover, meme maker.

 # Bro, how did you make it?
-With Bootstrap 4 and some love.
+With HTML, CSS, Bootstrap 4 and some love.

 # Do you really think someone will read this?
 No 😪